internet-de-france/cto-bro.com/home/en.md

       Contact us to set a suitable quote or get started on the adventure and test CTO Bro for free.

     Call To Action:
-  - Text: "### Investors, VCs, incubators \nCTO Bro gives you access to an extremely vast cumulative experience, in a wide variety of fields, when you need it! <br />\nYou can use all or part of this expertise, at the right time and according to your needs:
+  - Text: "### Investors, VCs, incubators
+  CTO Bro gives you access to an extremely
+      vast cumulative experience, in a wide variety of fields, when you need it!

+      You can use all or part of this expertise, at the right time and according to your needs:

-      \n* Before an investment, to help your teams evaluate the technical options chosen by potential targets \n* During deep dives to help your startups in the portfolio to upgrade their technologies or cross the deployment or critical pivots \n* Long-term support, coaching type, technical teams of your startups portfolio - we are the guarantors of the smooth running of the established road map, and whistleblowers in case of unaddressed technical problem
+      * Before an investment, to help your teams evaluate the technical options chosen by potential targets
+      * During deep dives to help
+      your startups in the portfolio to upgrade their technologies or cross the deployment or critical pivots
+      * Long-term support, coaching type, technical teams of your startups portfolio - we are the guarantors of the smooth running of the established road map, and whistleblowers in case of unaddressed technical problem

-      \nContact us to create an estimate adapted to your needs.
+      Contact us to create an estimate adapted to your needs.
       "
     Call To Action: Contact Founders EN
   - Text: |-